-- SEN Support Provision maps and behaviour support plans are kept in the Inclusion Folders in each classroom to ensure all relevant information about each pupil is available to all members of staff working with them. - Current issues and relevant information are shared with relevant people as required via face-to-face meetings, emails or in staff meetings. - Use of protocols, sharing of timetables, and discussion to remind all staff of the availability of colleagues to offer help including change-overs of staff during a crisis situation with a pupil. - Debrief sessions after a crisis with the pupil (s) involved will occur reflecting on how crisis was managed by all involved and identifying any points for review or learning.
+- SEN Pupil Support Profile maps and behaviour support plans are shared to ensure all relevant information about each pupil is available to all members of staff working with them. - Current issues and relevant information are shared with relevant people as required via face-to-face meetings, emails or in staff meetings. - Use of protocols, sharing of timetables, and discussion to remind all staff of the availability of colleagues to offer help including change-overs of staff during a crisis situation with a pupil. - Debrief sessions after a crisis with the pupil (s) involved will occur reflecting on how crisis was managed by all involved and identifying any points for review or learning.
 This will take into account a child's age and special needs where necessary.